softwarenerd/Stately/README.md

         return nil
     }
     ```
-- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class *does not* expose a property / function to obtain its current state.
+- StateMachine *does not* expose a property / function to obtain its current state.
 This is intentional.
-If you're using a `StateMachine` in such a way that you need to query it for its current state, then you are not using it correctly.
-Instead of querying a `StateMachine` for its current state, rely on the `StateEnterAction` of your `State` instances to effect changes, as needed, to the context in which the `StateMachine` is used.
-Examples of this include making asynchronous IO requests, updating the state of a user interface, changing member variables, and so on.
+If you're using a StateMachine in such a way that you need to query it for its current state, then you are not using it correctly.
+Instead of querying a StateMachine for its current state, rely on the StateEnterAction of your State instances to effect change, as needed, to the context in which the StateMachine is being used.
+Examples of this include making asynchronous IO requests, updating the state of a user interface, or changing member variables.
-- Do not use a `StateMachie.fireEvent` inside a `StateEnterAction`.
+- Do not call StateMachine.fireEvent inside a StateEnterAction.
 Doing so will result in a deadlock.
-Instead, if you need to change the state of a `StateMachine` from within a `StateEnterAction`, return a `StateChange` tuple representing the new state (which, of course, must be a state that is defined in the `StateMachine`.
+Instead, to change the state of a StateMachine from within a StateEnterAction, return a StateChange tuple representing the new state.
+(The new state must be a state that is defined in the StateMachine.)
 For example:
     ```Swift
     someState = try State(name: "SomeState") { [weak self] (object: AnyObject?) -> StateChange? in
         // Update UI.